media-code/workspace/README.md

 ## Github Actions

-If you've chosen to install the Github Actions scripts along when installing Janitor there is nothing left to do.
+If you've chosen to install the Github Actions scripts along when installing Workspace there is nothing left to do.
 Sensible defaults will work with your next Pull request.
 However you are free to tweak the file's as you like.

-If you've skipped this installation step, not to worry; Simply run `php artisan vendor:publish --tag=janitor-3rd-party-configs` to publish the files now.
+If you've skipped this installation step, not to worry; Simply run `php artisan vendor:publish --tag=workspace-3rd-party-configs` to publish the files now.

 ## Roadmap